crazykyler005/RazorBowlingApp/README.md

+After cloning the repo type `dotnet build` to build the project and generate the temporary folders `bin/` and `obj`.
-To run simply type "dotnet run" in the terminal while cd'ed into the root directory of the project
+To get the project running locally type simply type `dotnet run` in the terminal while cd'ed into the root directory of the project

 ## Setting up local mysql db connection
 In the root directory, if you want to create a db, create a `appsettings.json` file and add the following to it